 5. Marquee HTML

-One of the most underrated Easter eggs Google has made the Marquee HTML.
+One of the most underrated Easter eggs Google has made is the Marquee HTML.
 When you type it on the Search engine, you’ll gradually observe that the results count start moving from right to left.
 Cool right?

 So this was our list of the best and most fascinating hidden features and Easter eggs of Google.
 We hope that you like them and check them out and show them off to your friends to impress them as well.